 It is proposed that all reeds are to be removed and the main section of the creek be a stone pitched channel to increase the flow of stormwater to the river.
 The length of channel to be stone pitched is approximately 320 meters.
+The role of Engineering services in the removal of creek

-Table 27:Estimated costs
+Table 26:Estimated costs